v8/v8.dev/src/features/object-fromentries.md

 // stringify to the same value of '[object Object]'.
 ```

-Before using `Object.fromEntries` or any other techique to convert a map into a object, make sure the map’s keys produce unique `toString` results.
+Before using `Object.fromEntries` or any other technique to convert a map into a object, make sure the map’s keys produce unique `toString` results.

 ## `Object.fromEntries` support { #support }